Poisson ensembles of loops of one-dimensional diffusions: Multiple local times

 \section{Multiple local times}

 In this subsection we define the multiple local time functional on loops.
 Corollary \ref{Ch3Sec3: CorLoopLocTimeBridge} gives a link between the measure $\mu^{\ast}$ and the measures $(\mu^{x,x})_{x\in I}$.
 Using multiple local times we will get a further relation between $\mu^{\ast}$ and $(\mu^{x,y})_{x,y\in I}$.
-This will allow us to prove a converse to the property \ref{Ch3Sec3: PropertyTrivialitiesLoops} (v): two diffusions that have the same measure on unrooted loops are related trough an h-transform.
+This will allow us to prove a converse to Pproperty \ref{Ch3Sec3: PropertyTrivialitiesLoops} (v): two diffusions that have the same measure on unrooted loops are conjugates.

 \begin{defi} If $(\gamma(t))_{0\leq t \leq T(\gamma)}$ is a continuous path in $I$ having a family of local times $(\ell^{x}_{t}(\gamma))_{x\in I, 0\leq t \leq T(\gamma)}$ relatively to the measure $m(x)dx$, we introduce multiple local times $\ell^{x_{1}, x_{2},\dots,x_{n}}(\gamma)$ for $x_{1}, x_{2},\dots, x_{n}\in I$: